cimug-org/Avro4CIM/case-study/README.md

 ## 8. Example SAR Profile JSON Payloads

-Refer to the [Security Analysis Result Messages - Quick Reference Guide](quick_reference.md) for a high level understanding of all sample payloads provided.

 ### 8.1.
 SecurityAnalysisResult.avsc

 The following examples demonstrate valid JSON messages for the SecurityAnalysisResult schema.
 Complete examples with validation documentation are available in the [`/example-payloads`](https://github.com/cimug-org/Avro4CIM/tree/main/case-study/example-payloads) directory.